 Welcome to the Landlord Rights section of FindLaw's Real Estate Center.
-Tenants often enjoy legal processes designed to protect their right to stay in their homes.
-However, the landlord still owns the building.
-It is the landlord who pays for the building, and consequently most states work to protect landlords' investments.
-Here you will find legal information and tips on legal issues related to renting out your residential property to a tenant, including lease agreements; evictions; property repairs; return of security deposits; and more.
-Check out FindLaw's Guide to the Eviction Process for Landlords for a printer-friendly reference guide to the challenging process of eviction.
+State and federal laws protect tenants from discrimination, invasion of privacy, theft of security deposits, and other protections.
+However, the landlord still owns the building and typically pays the mortgage with the proceeds from monthly rent payments.
+Since landlords also have quite a bit at stake when entering into rental agreements, most states work to protect their investments.
+This section provides legal information and tips on legal issues related to renting out your residential property to a tenant, including lease agreements; evictions; property repairs; return of security deposits; and more.